Author: Dhritisree *

 The painting above is a masterpiece by one of the greatest avant-garde women artists of the early 20th century, Amrita Sher-Gil.
 The name of the painting is ‘Mother India’.
 The Hungarian-Indian painter was deeply influenced by realism and was exceptionally talented in portraying the lives of people living in countryside.
 Her bold stroke and bright colours expressed the melancholy of their mundane life.
 This specific painting is a magnificent illustration of her work where a mother’s concern for her children and their impoverished living have been portrayed on the canvas.
 The hopelessness and anguish of their lives are marked by their large gloomy eyes.
 The painting is relevant like never before as the lockdown continues in India and uncertainty looms large.
 As every day is passing by, the mothers are getting anxious about the future of their children, uncertainty is growing for their infants and unforeseen is unfolding for the ones who are yet to be born.

 Note: All the referred data related to health have been collected from NFHS-4 Survey report, 2015-16.
-The UTs are not considered in the graph to improve visibility.
+The UTs are not considered in the graphs to improve visibility.
 Only Delhi and Jammu and Kashmir are considered since Delhi is the capital and Jammu and Kashmir was a state in 2015-2016.
 The data on Ladakh from covid19india.org is added to Jammu and Kashmir to make the data comparable.

-*Dhritisree Sarkar is a PhD in Economics from Indira Gandhi Institute of Development Research (IGIDR), Mumbai.
+*Dhritisree is a PhD in Economics from Indira Gandhi Institute of Development Research (IGIDR), Mumbai.
 She did her Masters in Economics from Jawaharlal Nehru University, New Delhi.
 Her research areas include Development Economics, Gender, Health and Agricultural Economics.

 Kindly note that the point of views expressed in the article are entirely the author’s personal views.
 IPD takes no responsibility for the same.